-These tactics draw their efficacy from the panic surrounding the situation (in this case, the coronavirus), where the prevalent uncertainty and urgency can short-circuit even a wise man’s judgement.
-Against real life threats, the danger of cyber-attacks, no matter how real, is but distant and peripheral at best.
+These tactics draw their efficacy from the panic surrounding the situation (in this case, the coronavirus), where the prevalent uncertainty and urgency can short-circuit even a wise man’s judgment.
+Against real-life threats, the danger of cyber-attacks, no matter how real, is but distant and peripheral at best.

-US Elections 2020 will present itself as another opportunity for phishers to go about their bad business, like they did in the previous elections.
+US Elections 2021 will present itself as another opportunity for phishers to go about their bad business as they did in the previous elections.
 As Orion Casetto, Director of Product Marketing at Exabeam, perceptively notes

 These events of importance coupled with the assistance of AI will only embolden phishers and scammers to deploy exceedingly pernicious campaigns targeted against every section of society from the individual to all sizes of organizations.